What Does Weak Security WiFi Mean on iPhone?

-This pesky message might not be a cause for immediate concern, but you should take an action.
+This Weak Security warning for Wi-Fi might not be a cause for immediate concern, but you should take an action.

 What do modern nightmares look like?
 Even thinking of someone hacking our device or WiFi network is enough to send shivers down our spine.
 And if your iPhone starts displaying the message, “Weak Security” underneath your WiFi network, of course, you’re going to look for answers.